4nimesh/4nimesh.github.io/index.md

 Hi there!
 Welcome!
 I cureently reside in [Varanasi](https://en.wikipedia.org/wiki/Varanasi), a central place in the traditions of pilgrimage, death, and mourning in the Hindu world.
 I (at least try to) study mathematics, number theory in particular.

 My research supervisor is [Dr. Abhash Kumar Jha](https://www.iitbhu.ac.in/dept/mat/people/abhashmat), whom I joined December, 2020.
-We mainly work in (Siegel/Hermitian/Orthogonal) modular forms, Jacobi forms and Poincaré series and their properties.
+We mainly work in modular forms, Jacobi forms and corresponding Poincaré series.

+Previously, I was a state JRF in [University of North Bengal](https://nbu.ac.in/) for few months,  where I studied [Solid Mechanics](https://en.wikipedia.org/wiki/Solid_mechanics).

+I completed B.Sc. in Mathematics Honours (2013-2016) from [Cooch Behar College](https://coochbeharcollege.ac.in/) with 76% and M.Sc.
+(2016-2018) in Mathematics from [University of North Bengal](https://nbu.ac.in/) with 72%.

 ## Research Interests